-- 8.1 Except where transitional provisions in 8.5 to 8.7 apply, rRecognition is renewable yearly and the renewal date is 31 October in each successive year. - 8.2 Recognition continues in force unless it is revoked, or unless it expires under regulation 10 or is suspended by the High Court. - 8.3 Renewal of recognition commences on the day following the renewal date.
+- 8.1 Recognition is renewable yearly and the renewal date is 31 October in each successive year. - 8.2 Recognition continues in force unless it is revoked, or unless it expires under regulation 10 or is suspended by the High Court. - 8.3 Renewal of recognition commences on the day following the renewal date.